 More about human-centred education can be found in these recommended books:

-by Scherto Gill & Garrett Thomson, published by Pearson Education in 2012.
+Rethinking Secondary Education: A Human-Centred Approach by Scherto Gill & Garrett Thomson, published by Pearson Education in 2012.
 This book articulates and develops a human-centred vision from conceptual perspectives.
 These theories form the philosophical underpinning of Human-Centred Education.

-by Scherto Gill & Garrett Thomson, published by Routledge in 2016.
+Human-Centred Education: A Practical Handbook and Guide by Scherto Gill & Garrett Thomson, published by Routledge in 2016.
 This book presents a HCE approach to schooling.
 It provides implementable suggestions as to how HCE might be adopted as a whole-school initiative, or else woven into particular aspects of existing school life.